OracularIS/autest/docs/readme.md

 ## Run Sets for End-to-End Scenarios

-Smart AuTest empowers users to create customized "Run Sets," which serve as meticulously crafted sequences of tests tailored to script comprehensive end-to-end scenarios.
-By amalgamating individual tests into cohesive sequences, users can effectively evaluate complex workflows and interactions, thereby ensuring the holistic functionality of the WMS.
+Smart AuTest allows you to create custom "Run Sets."
+These are groups of tests put together to check if everything in your Warehouse Management System (WMS) works well from start to finish.
+By combining different tests into one sequence, you can make sure that all parts of your system work smoothly together.
+This helps ensure that your entire workflow and all interactions are functioning correctly.

 ## Stress Testing Capabilities